CandelierLab/COCOA/README.md

 COCOA (*COmportemnt COllectif Artificiel* in French) is a generator of collective behavior.

 Prerequisites:
-pip install numpy pyqt5 qdarkstyle
+conda install numpy pyqt5 qdarkstyle